 - 1. Specify relevant security settings for the wireless network of the router. - 2.
 Click the ENABLE WPS button. - 3.
-Save the settings and close the web-based interface (click the SAVE button in the notification and then click the Logout line of the menu).
+Save the settings and close the web-based interface (click the Logout line of the menu).

 Later you will be able to add wireless devices to the WLAN by pressing the WPS button of the router.